Allen-Wu/Asciiii/README.md

 ## Optimization Attempts
+The bottleneck of the algorithm mainly lies in the computation process of determining the proper ascii character for each subpart of the input image.
+The computation process focuses on the comparing similarity of two grids based on the Hamming Distance.
+We try to optimize this process by different approaches.

 #### Heuristics
+Several heuristics methods can be used to directly map one subpart of image into an ascii character.
+For example, if the average pixel value is lower than one low threshold, it can be directly mapped to a empty space character.

 #### Parallelism
-The bottleneck of the algorithm mainly lies in the computation process of determining the proper ascii character for each subpart of the input image.
-The computation process focuses on the comparing similarity of two grids based on the Hamming Distance.
-We try to optimize this process by parallel computing.

 ##### Multi-threading
 We try using multi-threading module `threading` and assign one thread for each subpart computing.
 The best number of threads is between 8 and 10.
 However, the cost of creating thread is higher than expected, and the performance is worse than single thread.